sphinx-doc/sphinx/Doc-3k/reference/simple_stmts.rst

 That is not a future statement; it's an ordinary import statement with no special semantics or syntax restrictions.

-Code compiled by calls to the builtin functions :func:`exec`, :func:`compile` and :func:`execfile` that occur in a module :mod:`M` containing a future statement will, by default, use the new  syntax or semantics associated with the future statement.
+Code compiled by calls to the builtin functions :func:`exec` and :func:`compile` that occur in a module :mod:`M` containing a future statement will, by default, use the new  syntax or semantics associated with the future statement.
 This can, starting with Python 2.2 be controlled by optional arguments to :func:`compile` --- see the documentation of that function